oleksiihordiienko/sqm-ios-technical-test-master/README.md

 # sqm-ios-technical-test
 The test project's goal is to evaluate your skills and experience level.
-Please do not include external framework and do not copy-paste external code.

 ## Description
 This app is using a web service to display a list of quotes of a market.
 The user can additionally decide to locally add or remove a quote from her local favorites by tapping on a button on the detail view.